tttppp/ragl/rules.md

 ## 4.2 Map pool

-4.2.1 Map pool consists of 12 maps specifically uploaded to the Resource Centre and marked as "Category: RAGL 15" and explicit naming and thumbnail watermarks.
+4.2.1 Map pool consists of 12 maps specifically uploaded to the Resource Centre and marked as "Category: RAGL 16" and explicit naming and thumbnail watermarks.
 Usage of any other versions of these maps for the league games is disallowed and will be rejected from being reported as a valid match result.

 4.2.2 All maps include custom balance changes.

-4.2.3 Map pool can be found in the Competitive Discord server.
+4.2.3 Map pool can be found in the Competitive Discord server or downloaded from ragl.org.

-4.2.3.1 An alternative version of snow maps using the temperate tileset has been provided for Season 15 to assist players with colourblindness.
-Players are encouraged to play the original map unless they have a strong reason for preferring the temperate version.
-For the purpose of map bans then the two versions of each map count as the same map.

 ### 4.2.4 Map contest

 4.2.4: There will be a vote for the community's favourite map before RAGL, this map will be automatically included in the pool.
-Maps must be submitted by 2023-09-21.
+Maps must be submitted by 2024-09-19.

 4.2.4.1: Map submissions should be made in this thread or in the #map-making channel of the OpenRA Competitive Discord server,